Audio Input Problems with NaturallySpeaking

-If, however, NaturallySpeaking gives you different text each time you say the same thing ("wheeze," "sneeze," and "breeze" for "trees", you may have an audio input problem.
-One dead-simple way to test for serious audio input problems is to listen to your PC play back your voice (not available in the Home edition).
-You can use a Nuance-approved Sound Recorder, if you have one, or you can use the Windows Sound Recorder:
+If, however, NaturallySpeaking gives you different text each time you say the same thing (wheeze, sneeze, and breeze for trees), you may have an audio input problem.
+One dead-simple way to test for serious audio input problems is to listen to your PC play back your voice.
+You can use a Nuance-approved sound recorder, if you have one, or you can use the Windows Sound Recorder:

 For XP, the Windows Sound Recorder is at Start→Programs→Accessories→Entertainment→Sound Recorder.
 Click the red-dot button in Sound Recorder and record into the microphone.
 Press the button with the line in front of a left-facing arrow to rewind and then press the button with the line after a right-facing arrow to play.
 If you hear a lot of noise, or distortion, you may have an audio input problem.